PFAWeb2Control/data-gathering-twitter/README.md

 # data-gathering-twitter
 Examples of access to the Twitter API through different libraries and languages.

-## python-twitter/
-API access using the Python language

 ### tweepy_import.py
 Twitter API access through the Tweepy library (http://www.tweepy.org/)